Information for students

 - Haskayne's Career Development Specialists/Internship Advisors will reach out to students selected for internships to provide more information and support during the internships.

-All Haskayne Business School graduate and undergraduate students (both domestic and international) who are registered for the Winter 2021 term are eligible for this program.
+All Haskayne Business School graduate and undergraduate students (both domestic and international) who are registered and returning in the Fall 2021 term are eligible for this program.
 Students must be living in Canada throughout the duration of their internship to participate in this program.
 Students may only participate in one Mitacs employment program.
 Those participating in another Mitacs program are not eligible.

 Yes, international students qualify for this program, but there are restrictions.
 International BComm and MBA students are allowed to work full-time during the summer (May to August) and up to 20 hours per week during Fall and Winter terms.
 Other international students are allowed to work up to 20 hours per week throughout the year.
 The majority of MBSI internships will require 30+ hours a week throughout the Winter term.
 A combination of part-time hours in the Winter and full-time hours in the Spring/Summer may be accommodated, provided the internship offers a minimum of 450 hours of work total.
 These accommodations are at the discrepancy of the employer.
 International students must reside in Canada during the internship.